Audrina Patridge Finalizes Divorce From Corey Bohan

 Audrina Patridge and Corey Bohan have finalized their divorce.

 E!
 News has learned that on Dec.
-19, a judgement of dissolution was entered in Patridge and Bohan's divorce case.
+19, a judgement of dissolution was granted and entered in Patridge and Bohan's divorce case.
 Terms of the final agreement remain unknown at this time.

 "Marital status is terminated and property issues resolved," Patridge's attorney tells E!
 News.
 "The parties are participating in mediation early next year to resolve child custody and Corey's request for attorney fees."